Michael E. Malone

 Michael E. Malone (born November 14, 1967) is an American politician.
 He is a Republican who previously served as a member of the Maryland House of Delegates representing district 33 (Anne Arundel County) from March 2015 to October 2021.
-Malone resigned from the House of Delegates on October 1, 2021 after being appointed to serve as an associate judge for the Anne Arundel County Circuit Court by Governor Larry Hogan.
+Malone resigned from the House of Delegates on October 1, 2021, after being appointed to serve as an associate judge for the Anne Arundel County Circuit Court by Governor Larry Hogan.

 Early life

 Michael E. Malone was born in Steubenville, Ohio on November 14, 1967.
 He has been a resident of Anne Arundel County since his father, who attained the rank of Lieutenant Colonel in the Army, was stationed at Fort Meade.
 At a young age, he became an Eagle Scout by completing a project to raise funds for the Arc of Anne Arundel County.
-He attended West Virginia University, earning an B.S. degree in accounting in 1988 and a M.S. in industrial and labor relations in 1989.
+He attended West Virginia University, earning a B.S. degree in accounting in 1988 and a M.S. in industrial and labor relations in 1989.
 He also attended the University of Baltimore School of Law, earning a J.D. in 1992.

 Career

 Malone has been a member of the Maryland Bar since 1992.
-He has been active in the legal field since college, interning for federal judge Herbert Murry and the Maryland Attorney General’s Office.
+He has been active in the legal field since college, interning for federal judge Herbert Murry and the Maryland Attorney General's Office.
 He also completed a clerkship for Anne Arundel Circuit Court judge Marvin Kamenetz.
 Malone runs his own law firm that specializes in family law and general litigation.
 He also worked as an associate for the Law Office of Robert J. Fuoco from 1993 to 2007.

 In 2002, Malone was defeated in his run for the Anne Arundel County Council in 2002, but was elected to the Anne Arundel County Republican Central Committee, where he worked until 2006.
 In 2004, he was an at-large delegate at the Republican Party National Convention.
 In 2011, he was appointed to the Anne Arundel County Board of Elections and served until 2015.